grafana/mimir/pkg/scheduler/DESIGN.md

 ## Tree Queue: What and Why

-The "tree queue" structure serves the purpose of a discrete priority queue.
+The "tree queue" structure serves as a discrete priority queue.
-The requests are split into many queues, each of which is located at a leaf node in the tree structure.
+Requests are split into many queues, each of which is located at a leaf node in the tree structure.

 The tree structure enables some of the specific requirements of our queue selection algorithms:

-- we must select a queue to dequeue from based on two independent algorithms, each with their own state
+1. The system must select a queue to dequeue from based on two independent algorithms, each with their own state:
+   1. A query component selection for isolation of query component latency effects
+   1. A global tenant rotation for tenant fairness, with configurable shuffle-sharding
-- there is a hierarchy of importance between the two algorithms - one is primary, the other secondary
+1. There is a decision hierarchy between the two queue selection algorithms
+   1. For the same inputs, queue selection first by query component, then by tenant will often result in a different outcome than queue selection first by tenant, then by query component
+   1. In order to effectively isolate query component latency effects, the query component selection algorithm must take precedence over tenant rotation
-- one of the algorithms (tenant-querier shuffle shard) can reject all queue options presented to it, requiring us to return back up to the previous level of queue selection to continue searching.
+1. The tenant rotation algorithm can reject all queue options presented to it when shuffle-sharding is enabled;
+   1. In order to minimize idle querier capacity, the system must be able to return up to the query component selection level to continue the search

 These requirements lend themselves to a search tree or decision tree structure;
 the levels of the tree express a clear hierarchy of decisonmaking between the two algorithms,